pierrepeterlongo/back_to_sequences/paper/paper.md

 provided Table [1](#tab:res_bench){reference-type="ref"
 reference="tab:res_bench"}.
-Presented results were obtained on the GenOuest platform on a node with 32 threads Xeon 2.2 GHz, on a MacBook, Apple M2 pro, 16 GB RAM with 10 threads and on a AMD Ryzen 7 4.2 GHz 5800X 64 GB RAM, respectively denoted by "Time GenOuest", "Time mac" and "Time AMD" in this table.
+Presented results were obtained on the GenOuest platform on a node with 32 threads Xeon 2.2 GHz, on a MacBook, Apple M2 pro, 16 GB RAM with 10 threads and on an AMD Ryzen 7 4.2 GHz 5800X 64 GB RAM, respectively denoted by "Time GenOuest", "Time mac" and "Time AMD" in this table.
 These results highlight the scalability of the `back_to_sequences` tool, able to search a